-What’s Inside: Easy low-carb baked kofta kebabs with dairy-free tzatziki make a great weeknight meal or appetizer!
+What’s Inside: Easy low-carb baked kofta kebabs with dairy-free tzatziki make a great weeknight meal or appetizer, and you can whip it all up in a flash.
 The fresh and dried herbs will have you hooked.
-Plus, it’s friendly for diets like Paleo, AIP, and Whole30.
+Plus, it’s friendly for diets like Paleo, Gluten-free, AIP, and Whole30.
+Opa!

 Greek Kofta Kebabs are an easy crowd-pleasing meal or appetizer